tee-koo/cv/README.md

 # Hello, I'm TeeKoo
 <a href="https://www.linkedin.com/in/tero-korpi-/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I have worked in the IT industry for over 20 years and have seen technology and security challenges developing rapidly.
-For the last couple of years, I have focused on the security of the cloud environments, especially as Azure Cloud Engineer, where cyber security is not only a separate area, but is intertwined with everything-from configuration to observing and preventing threats.
+With over two decades of experience in the IT industry, I’ve observed the rapid evolution of both technology and the threat landscape.
+In recent years, my focus has been on cloud security, specifically within Microsoft Azure environments.
+As an Azure Cloud Engineer, I recognize that cybersecurity is deeply embedded across all layers of the cloud stack—from identity and access management, network security, and secure configuration, to continuous monitoring, threat detection, and incident response.
+Security is no longer a siloed domain but a fundamental aspect of every architectural and operational decision.

 ## Objective